 Conventional carbon black production uses crude oil or coal tar in its process.
-Instead, here at Monolith, we have invented, developed and perfected process technology that converts pipeline-grade natural gas into carbon black and clean burning hydrogen.
-The result is a high-grade carbon black that is manufactured and produced right here in the U.S.
+Instead at Monolith, we have invented, developed and perfected process technology that converts pipeline-grade natural gas into carbon black and clean burning hydrogen.
+The result is a high-grade carbon black that is manufactured and produced in the U.S.

-We have taken advantage of 40 years of combined research and development on this process and have created a carbon black revolution.
+We have leveraged 40 years of combined research and development on this process and have initiated a carbon black revolution.

 MINES ParisTech – Monolith has partnered with Laurent Fulcheri’s group at the Centre for Processes, Renewable Energies and Energy Systems at Mines ParisTech PSL Research University, a leading university in France.
 Fulcheri has spent the past 20 years researching and developing a plasma-based process for cracking hydrocarbons for the co-synthesis of carbon black and hydrogen.
 Laurent and his team actively participate in the analysis and design of Monolith’s next-generation carbon black and hydrogen process technology.